-Join the Museum for Nature Connections that bring us closer to our surroundings.
+Join the Museum for nature connections that bring us closer to our surroundings.
 Learn new skills, visit new places, or discover familiar places in a whole new way.

-About the speakers:
+About the walk leaders:

 Dan Tischler has been hunting wild mushrooms on the California coast since around the time he learned to walk.
 He started as a child gathering porcini and later came to recognize a few other common edibles.
 This led to an interest in learning about all the other fungi out there.
 Now his main interests are learning about the complex lifestyles of fungi and the roles they play in broader ecosystems.
 He still enjoys walking and is the minister of Local Forays for the Fungus Federation of Santa Cruz.

 Justin Pierce grew up in Santa Cruz enjoying the natural beauty of the county.
 They have been with the Santa Cruz Fungus Federation for 10 years, currently serving as Prime Minister.
 Justin works as the spawn lab technician for Far West Fungi located in Moss Landing, spending each work day in the lab propagating mushroom mycelium “spawn” for a variety of mushroom species for production and sales.
 Justin has spent a significant amount of time photographing the mushrooms of the county and has been published in both online and printed articles.

 This walk is presented by the Santa Cruz Museum of Natural History in partnership with the Fungus Federation of Santa Cruz.